civo/status/content/issues/2021-12-15-dns-resolution-issues.md

 section: issue
 ---

+16:17 GMT

+DNS resolution to Civo.com and the API works again.

+---

 16:10 GMT

 We are aware of a DNS resolution issue affecting civo.com .
 Customer resources are running but access to the Civo website and any domain names within Civo's service are inaccessible at the moment.